Low-Life: Singles and re-releases

-The album was preceded by the release of the full-length version of "The Perfect Kiss" as a single (only an edited version appears on the album).
+On 20 May 1985, the full-length version of "The Perfect Kiss" was released as a single (an edited version of the song appears on the album).
 John Robie's remix of "Sub-culture" was also released as a 12″ single.
 Both of these extended versions eventually were included on 1987's Substance.

 In 2008, the album was re-released in a Collector's Edition with a bonus disc, including the 17-minute complete version of "Elegia", which was only previously available on a limited edition disc of the 2002 box set Retro and, for the first time in digital format, the unedited 12″ mix of "The Perfect Kiss".

 In 2023, the album was re-released as the Definitive Edition, featuring bonus CDs and DVDs with previously unreleased content.

+On 5 December 2025, a Blu-ray audio edition of Low-Life featuring three mixes was released.
+The 2023 digital remaster, part of the Definitive box-set, a Dolby Atmos 5.1 surround sound stereo mix produced by Steven Wilson in 2024, alongside instrumental versions of the newly produced mixes.